 A vibrant home for the culture of our time, Harbourfront Centre showcases the work of contemporary Canadian artists in all creative disciplines simultaneously with leading-edge artists from around the world.
 Harbourfront Centre works in collaboration with some 450 community-based organizations to offer an impressive array of innovative multidisciplinary programming exploring diverse cultures through the arts.

 Our Community Engagement & Activation department works with a wide range of local, national and international communities to explore collaborative innovation, learning opportunities, new ideas, residencies and new artistic creation.
 These explorations result in cultural festivals, public forums, popular music and special interest programmes.
 A major initiative of this department is the annual series of large, cultural festivals held each weekend during the summer.
 As well there are festivals throughout the year.
-The department also provides learning and recreational programmes with a special focus on youth, including school visits and summer camps.
+The department also provides learning and recreational programmes with a special focus on youth, including school visits and March Break & Summer camps.